 In the months that followed, she began to face radiation necrosis, a delayed effect of her 1999 and recent 2005 treatments.
 The necrosis, or death of healthy brain tissue, caused her severe physical handicaps and hindrances in communication and mental awareness.
-By spring of 2005, she was unable to walk, feed herself, or dress herself.
-That August marked the reluctant yet inescapable first plunge into darkness that has characterized the past three years of my life and the lives of my family members.
-Paradoxically, that dark plunge has been full of light.
+By spring of 2005, she was completely unable to walk, feed herself, or dress herself.
+That August marked the reluctant yet inescapable first plunge into darkness that has characterized the past 3 years of my life and the lives of my family members.
+Paradoxically that dark plunge has been full of light.
 In Grace Disguised, a mixed media series named after a book by Professor Jerry Sittser of Whitworth University, I seek to convey that which I once thought mutually exclusive: pain and joy.
 My intention is that the viewer would begin to understand the reason for my joy—the hope that my family and I have not in spite of pain, but in many ways, because of it.

 God is using the situation to prove he is more than a crutch.
-Through pain, he is reorienting my priorities on eternal matters; and using it to give me perspective on the pettiness of wealth, the American dream, and the applause of important people.
-He is making me more patient, sensitive, and unusually grateful.
-He is teaching me to forgive tirelessly and live sincerely, because loving people means subordinating myself for the good of another.
+Through pain, he is reorienting my priorities on eternal matters; he is using it to give me perspective on the pettiness of wealth, the American dream, and the applause of important people.
+He is making me more patient, sensitive, and sincere.
+In this, I am learning to forgive tirelessly and live gratefully, for loving people means giving myself for the good of another.
 And certainly, I have been newly quickened to spend my life like it's running out.
-Yet most rewardingly, God's profound empathy and depth of personal suffering is making me love him more.
+And most rewardingly, God's profound empathy and depth of personal suffering is making me love him more.
 These are things of grace.

 The second aim in the series is to compare images of the present with images of the past, or attempt to altogether recreate my memories prior to the brain tumor.
 The viewer is able to observe what years and suffering have brought on.
-These specific pieces were created in light of the tormenting thought that happiness would be found if I were able to escape or reverse my circumstances to a place without it.
+These specific pieces were created in light of the tormenting thought that happiness would no longer possible because I am unable to escape or reverse my circumstances to the place before cancer.

 A year ago, at the height of these bleak reflections, I began reading A Grace Disguised.
 Sittser lost his wife, youngest child, and mother in a single car accident.
-In the book he expresses a similar longing to regain what he lost; but he explains that the problem with this, if it were miraculously fulfilled, is that he would eventually lose what he regained all over again.
+In the book he expresses a similar longing to regain what he lost.
+But he explains that the problem with this, if it were miraculously fulfilled, is that he would eventually lose what he regained all over again.
 Death wins; even in healing, life will most certainly runs out—and it will for us all.

 In the same way temporal relief or a miracle are insufficient solutions to impending death, these "recreation" images fall short of the actual memory, as it were.
 No matter how hard I tried, the lighting, the positioning, the facial expressions, and even the people are not the same.
-I cannot go back; and I cannot make it stop.
-These pieces are meant to manifest the powerlessness I have felt beneath death's conquering hand.
+I cannot go back; and I cannot stop loss, a broken body, or cancer.
+These pieces are meant to manifest the powerlessness I feel beneath death's conquering hand.

 Sittser went on to explain, with great hope, that we need not a miracle of reversing the clock.
-We need altogether new life, something preeminent to death.
+We need altogether new life, something preeminent to death—something beyond phyical healing.
 We need a resurrection.

 Lastly, it is a sure thing that every viewer, and every human for that matter, has or will experience varying degrees of loss.
 The fact that we live in a world broken by sin means that suffering is as much apart of life as breathing.
 But allow me to add: in creating art reflecting my suffering, I feel humbled at the thought of the hardships belonging to viewers that supersede my hardships.
 The goal of my work is not to naively demean another's loss by declaring it no big deal in light of eternity, or God's graces gained through it; because it is a very big deal.
 The good that has come from my loss does not justify nor nullify the badness of my mother's tumor; it does not make it something I wish on another.
 Pain and grace are surely related, but they are not interchangeable.